 While some Jewish craftsmen lived in Lithuania since 14th century the number of Jews peaked in 19th century after Russian czar designated Lithuania one of the few Imperial lands where Jews would be allowed to settle.
-At that time the Jews were primarilly businessman, controlling some 80% of the country's small businesses and 90% of large businesses in mid-19th century.
+At that time the Jews were primarilly businessmen, controlling some 80% of the country's small businesses and 90% of large businesses in mid-19th century.
 Nearly all Jews were urban dwellers and they were the majority in a few towns and significant minority in many others.
 In 1880s-1930s town Jews were moving to cities; great numbers emigrated (primarilly to South Africa, Palestine and the USA) decreasing the overal Jewish population in Lithuania.

 Subsequently the Jewish community was greatly hit by the Nazi German occupation and its Holocaust (1941-1945).
 The remaining Jews have largely emigrated to Israel.